 - Turn off your device.
 Hold down “Volume Down + Bixby + Power” buttons altogether for about 10seconds.
 Let go of the buttons afterward and hit the Volume Up to boot in download mode.

 Step 2 – Once done, hit “Next” to initiate the downloading of the firmware.

 Step 3 – As soon as the download completes, the Android repair will automatically be started by the program.

-Step 4 – In a just a matter of few minutes, your Android system UI isn’t responding issue will be resolved.
+Step 4 – In a just a matter of a few minutes, your Android system UI isn’t responding issue will be resolved.

 Part 3: Uninstall Google updates to fix Android SystemUI issue

-All Android SystemUI isn't responding errors are circled around the Google App as the Android platform is heavily dependent on it.
+All Android SystemUI isn't responding errors are circled the Google App as the Android platform is heavily dependent on it.
 If you have recently updated your Google App and the Android, unfortunately, the process com.android.systemui has stopped error keeps popping up at regular intervals, make sure you uninstall Google App updates as soon as possible.

 Follow the steps given below to fix the Android SystemUI has stopped issue by rolling back the Google App updates:

 - Visit “Settings” and select “Apps” or “Application Manager”.